About

 • assess soft tissue and joints of the body for the treatment and prevention of dysfunction, injury, pain and physical disorders

-• have undergone extensive post-secondary education in the treatment and prevention of injury, pain and physical disorders though the manual anipulation of structures of the body, such as ligaments, tendons, connective tissue, muscles, blood vessels, organs and other soft tissues.
+• have undergone extensive post-secondary education in the treatment and prevention of injury, pain and physical disorders though the manual manipulation of structures of the body, such as ligaments, tendons, connective tissue, muscles, blood vessels, organs and other soft tissues.

 Use of Reserved Titles